Eeny Meeny Miney Mo Foundation

 Note: It must be determined whether the interviewing, questioning and counselling techniques used with the child were so suggestive that they had the capacity to substantially alter the child's recollections of events and thus compromise the reliability of the child's personal knowledge.

-Parent-Child Trauma Coerced Attachment and Alienation cases are counterintuitive and can externally look very similar.
+Parent-Child Trauma-Coerced Attachment and Alienation cases are counterintuitive and can externally look very similar.
 Identifying and presenting a case to the family court is not a one size fits all.

 Children's Rights Litigation